 If used correctly and safely, lithium polymer batteries are the best batteries for your AEG.
 These batteries work at least 5x better than any Ni-MH battery ever will.
 They are significantly smaller when compared to their counterpart and will give your gun a better trigger response.

 If you don’t have a mosfet installed, I highly suggest using a 2 cell lipo (these are known as the 7.4-volt lipos).
 Otherwise, definitely go for the 11.1 lipo (3 cells) to achieve maximum trigger response as far as batteries are concerned.

 6. Bad Gearbox Lube

 Okay, enough of using that Chinese grade ear-wax in your gearbox as a lubricant.
-You should invest $5-$10 into a high-quality grease that will help your gears last longer without making an ugly mess.
+You should invest $10 into a high-quality grease that will help your gears last longer without making an ugly mess.
 I really like to use Super Lube as it works extremely well, and does not create a mess.